giorgigutsaevi/bookmark_manager/README.md

 User Story #3
 >As a user\
->So I can delete a bookmark\
+>So I can remove a bookmark from the Bookmark Manager\
->I want to the program to delete a bookmark from my saved list of bookmarks
+>I want to delete a bookmark

 User Story #4
 >As a user\